 - Get medical care.
 Let the healthcare provider know that you were hurt on the job.
 Getting medical care as soon as possible is important because it can keep injuries from getting worse.
 It can also help protect your legal claim of compensation.
 If you pay anything out of pocket, make sure that you keep your receipts because you may be eligible for reimbursement through worker’s compensation.

 - File your worker’s compensation claim.
 This is usually done through Human Resources with your employer.
 Fill out the proper paperwork to begin your claim and make sure that you include the incident report or the police report along with your claim.

-- Contact Thompson Law through our toll-free number: 844-308-8180, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
+- Contact Thompson Law.
+You can reach us through our toll-free number at 844-308-8180, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
 THE FOURS LAWYERS available 24 hours a day, 7 days a week and we provide free initial consultations.
 We can answer the questions that you have about worker’s compensation and help ensure that you’re treated fairly.